-Those who had been hospitalized 15 days or more prior to laboratory confirmation date were excluded from the graph
+^{}Those who had been hospitalized 15 days or more prior to laboratory confirmation date were excluded from the graph One death was reported in week 1.

 4 Hospitalizations (including ICU admissions) are influenza associated; they may or may not be due to influenza.